 Will Part B drug information be included on the MPF?

-Yes.
-But only under the Medicare Advantage plan details, not in the PDP details.
+Yes, but only under the Medicare Advantage plan details, not in the prescription drug plan details.

 How many pharmacies can you choose to price compare?